EribertoLopez/Jellyfish/README.md

 - **Control Tag**
   - Will tag culture condition as a control and place this culture(s) into all the plates that are generated.
   - **_JSON_** - The key represents the type of control and value represents positive or negative.
 Then, you can add your own additional information.
+  **Make sure that the object entered into the template is JSON parable.
+Any word should be surrounded by quotes.**

   For a flow cytometry control, use the example below.
   ```